 Esther is one of the most promising woman ever told in the book of Old Testament.
 But she wouldn’t have been that important without someone backing her up to achieve what she had.
 Mordecai was faithful to his God and that is why Esther followed his footsteps and the duo made a huge impact in the history of their people up to this generation.

-Let us find out how Mordecai is People Just Like You.
+Let us find out how Mordecai is People Just Like Us.

 Mordecai’s Back story